Alert Source Discuss

 If a code reading instruction accesses a cold account during the resolution of delegated code, add an additional EIP-2929 COLD_ACCOUNT_READ_COST cost of 2600 gas to the normal cost and add the account to accessed_addresses.
 Otherwise, assess a WARM_STORAGE_READ_COST cost of 100.

-Transaction Origination
+Transaction origination

-Modify the restriction put in place by EIP-3607 to allow EOAs whose code is a valid delegation designation, i.e., 0xef0100 || address, to continue to originate transactions.
+Modify the restriction put in place by EIP-3607 to allow EOAs whose code is a valid delegation indicator, i.e. 0xef0100 || address, to originate transactions.
 Accounts with any other code values may not originate transactions.

 Rationale